Categories:Dinner Kitchen Organization

 Here are some more fast tips:

 Buy already chopped ingredients for a casserole or slow cooker meal from the store’s salad bar.

 Ask the butcher to cube your chicken, beef and pork.
-There’s no
+There is no charge for this service.

 Bags of grated cheese are usually as cheap as bar cheese.

 ALWAYS make two casseroles and freeze one.

-drain off the fat at the same time – and you can pop both of
+Brown ground beef and ground turkey in a plastic colander, set inside a bowl, in the microwave.
+It is a fast, health way to cook and drain off the fat at the same time – and you can pop both of them in the dishwasher.

 Double your meat cooking.
 Making baked chicken breasts?
 Bake twice as many as you need and use the rest in a casserole, soup or chicken salad.
 Make a double batch of meatballs.
 Use on batch with spaghetti and serve the next batch on hoagie rolls with cheese for meatball subs.

 Author Lea Schneider, a columnist for What’s Cooking America, is a freelance writer and organizational expert whose organizing ideas have been published in many magazines including Woman’s Day, Better Homes and Gardens Kitchen and Bath Ideas, Family Circle, Parents Magazine, as well as numerous newspapers and websites.
 She is a member of the Association of Food Journalists.